Motivic invariants of p-adic fields: Introduction

-\begin{rmk} If $E = H$, the mod 2 motivic cohomology spectrum, then the motivic $H$-Adams spectral sequence for $X$ will simply be called the the \emph{motivic Adams spectral sequence}, or motivic ASS, for $X$.
-For $X$ cell of finite type, the motivic ASS for $X$ takes the form
+A word on the grading of the mASS will make computations easier to follow: The mASS is tri-graded.
+We denote the $r$-th page of the mASS by $E_r^{*,\star}$ where the first $*$ is an integer called the \emph{homological degree}, and the second $\star$ is a bigrading of the form $m+n\alpha$ called the \emph{motivic degree}.
+For a tri-grading $(s,m+n\alpha)$, we call the bigrading $m+n\alpha - s = (m-s)+n\alpha$ the \emph{total motivic degree} or \emph{Adams grading}; sometimes Adams grading will also refer to the tri-degree $(s,m+n\alpha-s)$.
+The differentials in the mASS take the form

-If $E = \BPGL$, the motivic Brown-Peterson spectrum at the prime 2, then the motivic $\BPGL$-Adams spectral sequence for the sphere spectrum $\mathbbm{1}$ will be called the \emph{motivic Adams-Novikov spectral sequence}, or motivic ANSS.
-The motivic ANSS takes the form
+In other words, the $r$-th differential increases homological degree by $r$ and decreases total motivic degree by 1.

-This paper concerns itself with motivic ASS computations of $\BPGL\comp_*$ and $\kgl\comp_*$ over $p$-adic fields.
-Its sequel \cite{motAlpha} (which is also the second part of my thesis \cite{thesis}) analyzes the motivic ANSS over $p$-adic fields, in particular a motivic analogue of the alpha family in that setting.
-Future work with {\O}stv{\ae}r will use these computations and certain local-global principles to enact a similar program over the rational numbers \cite{oo}. \end{rmk}
+\begin{rmk} This paper concerns itself with mASS computations of the bigraded coefficients of the 2-complete $\BPGL\langle n\rangle$ over $p$-adic fields.
+Its sequel \cite{motAlpha} analyzes the motivic ANSS over $p$-adic fields, in particular a motivic analogue of the alpha family in that setting. \end{rmk}